-Bachelor of Applied Science Degree Requirements
+Bachelor of Applied Science Curriculum Requirements

 All Bachelor of Applied Science majors must complete the Foundational Studies Program requirements and all major requirements.
 You will work closely with the academic advisor to develop a detailed academic degree plan.
 Each academic degree plan is unique to the student and is created based on their chosen Area of Emphasis, minor, or certificate program.

-Bachelor of Applied Science Degree Plan
+Bachelor of Applied Science Curriculum

 |BACHELOR OF APPLIED SCIENCE REQUIREMENTS||CREDITS|